andrew/ultimate-awesome/README.md

 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
 - [awesome-point-cloud-deep-learning](https://github.com/dashidhy/awesome-point-cloud-deep-learning) - Paper list of deep learning on point clouds.
 - [awesome-feeds](https://github.com/DongjunLee/awesome-feeds) - A curated list of tech, machine learning, biz and etc. feeds.
+- [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.